 * There was a winter deal available and it made the hire really affordable.
 We also found that the van parks were relatively empty and we never had to plan/book ahead.
 Bliss!

 However, Cymen (above) suggested getting a 6 berth, but this seemed like overkill at the time.
 In retrospect, this is really good advice for anyone travelling with kids and in winter - we just had heaps of gear/clothes/toys/coats etc. It would have been great with the extra space to chuck all this and not worry about putting it away so carefully.
 Also, it would have meant that at least one bed was set up all the time and this would cut down on that pfaffing when everyone's tired.
-In summer, when Van rates are higher, a 6 berth would be a luxury, but on the cheapie winter rates, it's a really good idea. over 5 years ago
+In summer, when Van rates are higher, a 6 berth would be a luxury, but on the cheapie winter rates, it's a really good idea. almost 6 years ago